JefTek/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0-beta/New-MgTeamChannelMember.md

   - `[Id <String>]`: Read-only.
   - `[DisplayName <String>]`: The display name of the user.
   - `[Roles <String[]>]`: The roles for that user.
+  - `[VisibleHistoryStartDateTime <DateTime?>]`: The timestamp denoting how far back a conversation's history is shared with the conversation member.
+This property is settable only for members of a chat.

 INPUTOBJECT <ITeamsIdentity>: Identity Parameter
   - `[ChannelId <String>]`: key: id of channel